sagemath/trac_to_gh/Issue 7194.md

 This can wrap a lot more of Singular functions now.

 This needs the header file lists.h, which is not installed by default.

+Depends on #6909.
+After getting a new singular spkg, which includes the header, I consider this patch ready for review.

+Cheers,
+Michael

 Issue created by migration from https://trac.sagemath.org/ticket/7194